SmilleCreeper/Shapeshifter/README.md

 - **Lossless Compression in HSL Space**: The compression stage is completely lossless, with any precision loss occurring only during the initial RGB to HSL conversion.
 If the input image is already optimized for HSL, the entire process is lossless.
 - **Significant Size Reduction**: On a test image of approximately 2000x3000 pixels, Shapeshifter achieves a file size reduction of 30-40% compared to the original PNG.
+- **Reduced Precision Mode**: Optionally reduce HSL precision (H: 360°→256°, S: 100°→64°, L: 100°→64°) to achieve up to **2x file size reduction** on the same image compared to full precision mode, with minimal impact on visual quality.
 - **Interactive Analysis**: The Streamlit app provides detailed insights into the compression process, including:
 - Per-channel (H, S, L) unique value analysis
 - Rectangular encoding details with bit optimization